Vision basics

 The arena object that the terrain is built on.

-ball_pos : Tuple[float,float,float]
+ball_pos : tuple[float,float,float]

 The position of the floating object in the arena.